Chart Color Schemes

 Murwillumbah is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Murwillumbah's dwellings, as per the latest Census, consisted of 76.0% houses and 24.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 66.3% houses and 33.8% other dwellings.
-Home ownership in Murwillumbah was at 36.0%, with mortgaged dwellings at 32.5% and rented ones at 31.5%.
+Murwillumbah's dwellings, as per the most recent Census, were 76.0% houses and 24.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro NSW had 66.3% houses and 33.8% other dwellings.
+Home ownership in Murwillumbah was 36.0%, with mortgaged dwellings at 32.5% and rented ones at 31.5%.
 The median monthly mortgage repayment was $1,733, lower than Non-Metro NSW's average of $1,872.
-The median weekly rent in Murwillumbah was $346, compared to Non-Metro NSW's $400.
-Nationally, Murwillumbah's mortgage repayments were lower at $1,733 against the Australian average of $1,863, and rents were less at $346 compared to the national figure of $375.
+Median weekly rent in Murwillumbah was $346, compared to Non-Metro NSW's $400.
+Nationally, Murwillumbah's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing